 pre-commit gets installed when you run the command above and ensures that various code checks are run before every commit (look in

 .pre-commit-config.yamlto see which hooks are run).
 Ensure the configured hooks are installed by running

 .editorconfigfile to configure settings like indentation consistently across a variety of supported editors.
 See https://editorconfig.org/#download to install the plugin for your editor.

-Create a topic branch off of master for your changes:
+Create a topic branch off of main for your changes:

 Make commits of logical units.